Saint: Catholic Church

-According to the Catholic Church, a saint may be anyone in Heaven (besides God), whether recognized on Earth or not, who forms the "great cloud of witnesses" (Hebrews 12:1).
+According to the Catholic Church, a saint may be anyone, whether recognized on Earth or not, who forms part of the "great cloud of witnesses" (Hebrews 12:1).
 These "may include our own mothers, grandmothers or other loved ones (cf. 2 Timothy 1:5)" who may have not always lived perfect lives, but "amid their faults and failings they kept moving forward and proved pleasing to the Lord".
 The title Saint denotes a person who has been formally canonized - that is, officially and authoritatively declared a saint - by the church as holder of the Keys of the Kingdom of Heaven, and is therefore believed to be in Heaven by the grace of God.
 There are many persons who the church believes to be in Heaven who have not been formally canonized and who are otherwise titled saints because of the fame of their holiness.
 Sometimes the word saint also denotes living Christians.
 The Second Vatican Council noted that some saints are commemorated by the whole church because they "are truly of universal importance", while many others have significance for "a particular Church or nation or family of religious" and their lives should be celebrated within those particular contexts.

 According to the Catechism of the Catholic Church, "The patriarchs, prophets, and certain other Old Testament figures have been and always will be honored as saints in all the church's liturgical traditions."

 In his book Saint of the Day, editor Leonard Foley says that the "[Saints'] surrender to God's love was so generous an approach to the total surrender of Jesus that the Church recognizes them as heroes and heroines worthy to be held up for our inspiration.
 They remind us that the Church is holy, can never stop being holy and is called to show the holiness of God by living the life of Christ."

 The Catholic Church teaches that it does not make or create saints, but rather recognizes them.
 Proofs of heroic virtue required in the process of beatification will serve to illustrate in detail the general principles exposed above upon proof of their holiness or likeness to God.